THE SHOW (ACHILLES HEELS)

 His other choreographic commissions include Lamentation Variations for the Martha Graham Dance Company, described as “Move understands the beauty in strength ...he produces a work of blistering authenticity.” -The New York Times.
 And, acclaimed works for PARADIGM (Carmen DeLavallade, Gus Solomons, Jr., and Dudley Williams), the American Festival of Paris, the Opera Ballet of Florence, Italy and for New York City Ballet Principal Helene Alexopoulos, lauded as “Stunning, first rate work.” - The New York Times.
-Move has created large-scale, multi-media events for the European Cultural Capitol of France, the Guggenheim Museum in New York and the VH1/Vogue Fashion Awards.
+Move has created large-scale, multi-media events for the European Cultural Capitol of France, the Guggenheim Museum in New York, the VH1/Vogue Fashion Awards and in 2014 at the Parrish Art Museum.

 He choreographed Dame Shirley Bassey's Diamonds are Forever at the Cannes Film Festival AMFAR Gala and directed Isaac Mizrahi in LES MIZrahi.
 "Director Richard Move and Mizrahi have created a triumph." -Time Out.

 Move’s works as filmmaker include: Bardo, which received the Jury Prize nomination at Lincoln Center’s Dance on Camera Festival and BloodWork-The Ana Mendieta Story, recipient of the National Board of Review Award / CityVision’s Film Festival at the Director’s Guild of America.
 The feature Ghostlight, which had its World Premiere at the Tribeca Film Festival, is available on DVD at NETFLIX and Amazon and numerous other retailers.
 These films have screened internationally at festivals, museums and galleries.
 He also choreographed the cult film Strangers With Candy, starring Amy Sedaris, Mathew Broderick and Stephen Colbert.
 Move is Director and Producer of GIMP-The Documentary, which has its World Premiere at the 2014 Dance on Camera Festival, co-presented by the Film Society of Lincoln Center and Dance Films Association.
 For more information, GIMP-The Documentary.

 Move has performed with Karole Armitage, DANCENOISE, Koosil Ja and Pooh Kaye, among many dance-theater companies and was guest artist with the Le Centre Choreographique National de Tours in France.
 He is also co-founder of the legendary and long-running late-night cabaret, Jackie60.